iriusrisk/startleft/docs/startleft-processors/external-threat-model/mtmt/MTMT-Quickstart.md

 * Download the `MTMT_example.tm7` and `mtmt_default_mapping_example.yaml files` from [here](https://github.com/iriusrisk/startleft/blob/main/examples/mtmt).

-Now we are going to execute StartLeft for these files so that an `basic-mtmt-example.otm` file will be generated in our working directory with identical contents to the one above.
+Now we are going to execute StartLeft for these files so that a `basic-mtmt-example.otm` file will be generated in our working directory.

 ```shell
 startleft parse \